code51/dialoguesmith/README.md

 # Dialoguesmith
-A simple unity engine dialogue editor
+A simple dialogue tree editor for unity

 # Installation
 clone the project into your /Assets folder.